- News & Events

 Coronary Artery Bypass Surgery is sometimes called “cabbage” (CABG).
 The surgery reroutes or “bypasses” blood around clogged arteries to improve blood flow and oxygen to the heart.
 CABG is advised for selected groups of patients with significant narrowing’s and blockages of the heart arteries (coronary artery disease).
 CABG surgery creates new routes around narrowed and blocked arteries, allowing sufficient blood flow to deliver oxygen and nutrients to the heart muscle.

-Minimally Invasive Coronary Artery Bypass Graft is an alternative for patients who need cardiac bypass surgery.
+Coronary Artery Bypass Graft is a minimally invasive alternative for patients who need cardiac bypass surgery.
 This innovative technique uses only a small, 3-inch incision underneath the patient’s breast – avoiding the bone.

 With this type of surgery, recovery is less painful, healing is faster, there are fewer physical restrictions after surgery, there’s no risk of sternal wound infection and the scar is smaller and much less visible.
 Patients often report returning to normal activities within days versus weeks with conventional surgery.
 The use of the Minimally Invasive Coronary Artery Bypass Graft is based on a number of factors.
 Not everyone is a candidate.